thomaoc1/XAI-Project/README.md

 Verify using `python verify_dataset.py`

 ## Reproducing Using Model Weights and Heatmaps Datasets
-If you have been given the model weights for each model you can create the `model/` directory and move them all into it.
+If you have been given the model weights for each model you can create the `model/` directory at the project root and move them all into it.
 The directory should look like this:
 ```
 model